treyka/cti-stats/README.md

    environment
    * Certain parameters have defaults if not otherwise specified.
      Refer to the output of `./cti-stats --help` for clarification.
+   * In normal mode, a progressbar is displayed.
+If you want to redirect cti-stats output to a file, append `--quiet > my_filename` to your command.
    * For an example: `./cti-stats --target-dir=~/cti_sample_data/ --file-stats`